hashicorp-forge/terraform-provider-enos/docs/data-sources/artifactory_item.md

 - `path` (String) The sub-path inside the Artifactory repository to search in
 - `properties` (Map of String) A map of properties to match on
 - `repo` (String) The Artifactory repository you want to search in
+- `username` (String) The Artifactory API Key user name.
+Depending on your login scheme this is likely an email address.
+If no username is provided we'll assume you wish to use an identity token for Auth

 ### Read-Only